 Get tickets for Stu's tour:

-Filed Under: Alcohol, Audiences, Awards, Bill Burr, Bill Hicks, comcompod, Comedy, Competitions, Dave Chappelle, Edgy, Edinburgh, Ego, Fern Brady, First Open Spot, Imran Yusuf, Interview, Jason Manford, Jobs, London, Melbourne, Mike Gunn, Money, Montreal Comedy Festival, Onstage Persona, Patrice O'Neal, Persona, Phil Kay, Reginald D. Hunter, Risk, Russell Howard, Stage Persona, Stand Up, Storytelling, Structure, Success, Tom Stade, TV, Twitter, Vice, Worth, Writing, Writing Jokes
+Filed Under: Alcohol, Audiences, Awards, Bill Burr, Bill Hicks, comcompod, Competitions, Dave Chappelle, Edgy, Edinburgh, Ego, Fern Brady, First Open Spot, Imran Yusuf, Interview, Jason Manford, Jobs, London, Melbourne, Mike Gunn, Money, Montreal Comedy Festival, Onstage Persona, Patrice O'Neal, Persona, Phil Kay, Reginald D. Hunter, Risk, Russell Howard, Stage Persona, Storytelling, Structure, Success, Tom Stade, TV, Twitter, Vice, Writing Jokes